rayl15/terraform-eks-authmap/README.md

-# terraform-eks-authmap#
+# terraform-eks-authmap

-This Terraform module provisions an EKS cluster and updates the `aws-auth` ConfigMap for authentication mapping.
+This Terraform module updates the `aws-auth` ConfigMap for authentication role mapping.

 ## Usage